LynnT-2003/Discord-GPT-3.5-Bot/README.md

 Once the bot is online, it will respond to messages sent in the specified channel.
 It will generate friendly responses based on the user messages and the conversation context.

+Outdated response with old prompt:
 ![App Screenshot](https://github.com/LynnT-2003/Discord-GPT-3.5-Bot/blob/main/img/discord_screenshot.png?raw=true)

+New response after updating prompt for more sentiment responses:
 ![App Screenshot](https://github.com/LynnT-2003/Discord-GPT-3.5-Bot/blob/main/img/screenshot.png)

 ## Installation and Setup